browserslist/browserslist/README.md

 4. If all methods will not give a result, Browserslist will use defaults:
    `> 1%, last 2 versions, Firefox ESR`.

 Multiple criteria are combined as a boolean `OR`.
-In other words, a browser version must match at least one of the criteria to be selected.
+A browser version must match at least one of the criteria to be selected.

 You can specify the versions by queries (case insensitive):